jeremiahflaga/jeremiahflaga.github.io-OLD/other-pages/tdd-quotes.md

 ### Uncle Bob Martin <small>([TDD Harms Architecture](http://blog.cleancoder.com/uncle-bob/2017/03/03/TDD-Harms-Architecture.html))</small>

 > "The idea that the high level design and architecture of a system emerge from TDD is, frankly, absurd. **Before you begin to code any software project, you need to have some architectural vision in place.
 TDD will not, and can not, provide this vision.** That is not TDD’s role."
+<br /><br />
+> However, this does not mean that designs do not emerge from TDD –-- they do; just not at the highest levels. **The designs that emerge from TDD are one or two steps above the code**; and they are intimately connected to the code, and to the red-green-refactor cycle.
+<br /><br />
+> It works like this: ..."